 The issue is compounded by the difficulty in providing solutions for this problem and the misunderstanding of the causes and effects of overpopulation.

-Here we will cover both causes and effects of overpopulation in order for you to have a more informed view of the risks that come with it.
+Here we will cover causes and effects of overpopulation to give you a more informed view of the risks that come with it.

 On This Page:

 - Causes of Overpopulation